 May 25, 2018

-The GDPR lists a number of key controls and practices related to the management and monitoring of data subjects and personal data.
+There are a variety of GDPR controls and practices related to the management and monitoring of data subjects and personal data.
 The first two of these are data breach notification and a required role, Data Protection Officer.
 Under the GDPR definition, a “personal data breach” is “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.”

 In the event of a personal data breach, organizations must notify the supervisory authority.
 The GDPR defines two separate concepts that typically (but not always) refer to organizations - Data Controller (or controller) and Data Processor (or Processor).